Posts Tagged ‘truckers’

 Is sponsoring a “Feel Good” organization like “Women in Trucking” enough to slap the logo on your site and move on?

 Increased Recruitment of Women into Trucking and Transportation is admirable but the longtime problem is not gone.
-This needs to be publically addressed, training needs to be implemented and enforced.
+This needs to be publicly addressed, training needs to be implemented and enforced.

 It is not my job to do this but unfortunately no one who is getting paid to do this job wants to take on the topic because it is unpopular.